George Square

 2: Combine your visit to George Square with the nearby Glasgow Gallery of Modern Art or explore the city centre by following the Glasgow Mural Trail.

-3: It’s only around a 15-minute walk from the city centre to Glasgow Cathedral so George Square makes a nice stopping-off point.
+3: It’s only around a 15-minute walk from the city centre to Glasgow Cathedral, so George Square makes a nice stopping-off point.

 Tourist Information

-At first glance, you could be forgiven for thinking it won’t take you long to walk around this square (and in all honesty, if you’re not interested in history it won’t) but stop and look at each monument and you’ll be surprised by what you find.
+At first glance, you could be forgiven for thinking it won’t take you long to walk around this square (and, in all honesty, if you’re not interested in history, it won’t), but stop and look at each monument and you’ll be surprised by what you find.

 Take a look inside and you’ll see it’s full of ornate plasterwork and mahogany fittings that might remind you of Holyrood Palace in Edinburgh.
-Because it’s an active workplace it isn’t open to the public at all times but they do open it for viewing twice daily.
+Because it’s an active workplace, it isn’t open to the public at all times, but they do open it for viewing twice daily.

 My advice is to get your ticket early as they only allow 25 people per tour but all you have to do is ask for a ticket from the reception desk 30 minutes beforehand (unfortunately they don’t let you pre-book them).

-Heading back to the square you’ll find yourself facing The Cenotaph which is Glasgow’s monument to the soldiers who died in the First World War.
-The centre of this imposing granite monument is a truncated obelisk around 10 metres tall flanked by two lion sculptures that have been keeping guard since being unveiled by Earl Haig in 1924.
+Heading back to the square, you’ll find yourself facing the Cenotaph which is Glasgow’s monument to the soldiers who died in the First World War.
+The centre of this imposing granite monument is a truncated obelisk around 10 metres tall, flanked by two lion sculptures that have been keeping guard since being unveiled by Earl Haig in 1924.

-Scott’s statue stands on top of an 80-foot column in the centre of George Square that’s nowhere near as big as Edinburgh’s Scott Monument (which you can read about in my Guide to the Scott Monument) but is just as historically significant having been erected a full decade before the one in Prince’s Street was unveiled.
+Turn 180 degrees from the Cenotaph and you’ll see the statue dedicated to one of Scotland’s greatest writers, Sir Walter Scott.
+Scott’s statue stands on top of an 80-foot column in the centre of George Square that’s nowhere near as big as Edinburgh’s Scott Monument (which you can read about in The Scott Monument) but is just as historically significant, having been erected a full decade before the one in Prince’s Street was unveiled.

-The other statues are dedicated to influential Scotts who left their mark in the arts, science, and the military, and if you follow the heritage trail you’ll be able to read the plaques under each statue to find out who they are.
+The other statues are dedicated to influential Scotts who left their mark in the arts, science, and military, and if you follow the heritage trail you’ll be able to read the plaques under each statue to find out who they are.

-- Robert Peel – 1788-1850.
+• Robert Peel – 1788-1850.
 A political figure who reformed British criminal law.

-- William Gladstone – 1809-1898.
+• William Gladstone – 1809-1898.
 A political figure who served as Prime Minister four times.

-- James Oswald – 1779-1853.
+• James Oswald – 1779-1853.
 A politician who was a leading supporter of the Reform Act of 1832.

-- Thomas Graham – 1805-1869.
+• Thomas Graham – 1805-1869.
 Pioneer in the field of chemistry.

-- Thomas Campbell – 1777-1844.
+• Thomas Campbell – 1777-1844.
 Scottish poet, historian and political commentator.

-- Field Marshall Lord Clyde – 1792-1863.
+• Field Marshall Lord Clyde – 1792-1863.
 Military commander famed for his win at the Battle of Balaclava in 1854.

-- Sir John Moore – 1761-1809.
+• Sir John Moore – 1761-1809.
 British army officer who was regarded as the greatest trainer of infantrymen in history.

-- Robert Burns – 1759-1796.
-Scotland’s national poet who penned Auld Lang Syne amongst others.
+• Robert Burns, 1759–1796,.
+Scotland’s national poet, who penned Auld Lang Syne, amongst others.

-- James Watt – 1736-1819.
+• James Watt – 1736-1819.
 Inventor and mechanical engineer who designed the first steam engine.

 Things to Do